phcp-tech/hkc/README.md

 690: Aerospace

-### 3.5 H4: The relationship between human and new civilizations
+### 3.5 H4: The relationship between Human and New Civilization

 With the development of human technology, artificially created life forms and artificial intelligence life forms will appear.
 The civilizations developed by these two life forms will inevitably develop relations with humans.
 These two relationships cannot be included in any of the above relationships.

 In addition, there is a kind of relationship-corresponding object in nature that is currently unknown to humans and it is uncertain whether it exists or not, that is, extraterrestrial life.
-This kind of relationship cannot be classified into any of the above categories: they are not humans and cannot be classified as human-to-human relationships; they are not gods, in a sense they are equal to humans, not gods who created humans, so they cannot be classified as human-to-god relationships; they are also not ruthless in nature, they are sentient beings but have different origins from humans, so they cannot be classified as human-to-nature relationships.
+This kind of relationship cannot be classified into any of the above categories: they are not humans and cannot be classified as human-to-human relationships; they are not gods, in a sense they are equal to humans, not gods who created humans, so they cannot be classified as human-to-the-Divine relationships; they are also not ruthless in nature, they are sentient beings but have different origins from humans, so they cannot be classified as human-to-nature relationships.

 Based on these two reasons, a new kind of relationship was established: relationship between human and new civilization.